 The end of fighting on the Eastern Front allowed Germany to transport hundreds of thousands of troops to the Western Front for a Spring 1918 offensive.
 However, the terms of the treaty actually proved to be a thorn in the side of Germany.

 The newly-ceded Russian territories required large amounts of German troops to garrison and occupy.
-It’s estimated that nearly one million troops were required to hold the newly-gained territories.
+Historians estimate that it required nearly one million troops to hold the newly-gained territories.